Kola Peninsula: Novgorod Republic

 Another treaty dealing the matters of the northern borders was the Treaty of Novgorod signed with Norway in 1326, which ended the decades of the Norwegian-Novgorodian border skirmishes in Finnmark.
 Per the terms of this treaty, Norway relinquished all claims to the Kola Peninsula.
 The treaty did not address the situation with the Sami people paying tribute to both Norway and Novgorod, and the practice continued until 1602.
 While the 1326 treaty did not define the border in detail, it confirmed the 1323 border demarcation, which remained more or less unchanged for the next six hundred years, until 1920.

-In the 15th century, Novgorodians started to establish permanent settlements on the peninsula.
+In the 15th century, the Novgorodians started to establish permanent settlements on the peninsula.
 Umba and Varzuga, the first documented permanent settlements of the Novgorodians, date back to 1466.
 Over time, all coastal areas to the west of the Pyalitsa River had been settled, creating a territory where the population was mostly Novgorodian.
-Administratively, this territory was divided into Varzuzhskaya and Umbskaya Volosts, which were governed by a posadnik from the area of the Northern Dvina.
-The Novgorod Republic lost control of both of these volosts to the Grand Duchy of Moscow after the Battle of Shelon in 1471, and the republic itself ceased to exist in 1478 when Ivan III took the city of Novgorod.
-All Novgorod territories, including those on the Kola Peninsula, became a part of the Grand Duchy of Moscow.
+Administratively, this territory was divided into Varzuzhskaya and Umbskaya Volosts, which were governed by a posadnik (mayor) from the area of the Northern Dvina.
+The Novgorod Republic lost control of both of these volosts to the Grand Principality of Moscow after the Battle of Shelon in 1471, and the republic itself was formally annexed in 1478 when Ivan III established direct control of the city of Novgorod.
+All Novgorod territories, including those on the Kola Peninsula, became a part of the Grand Principality of Moscow.

-The Novgorod Republic lost control of the peninsula to the Grand Duchy of Moscow in 1471, but the Russian migration did not stop.
+The Novgorod Republic lost control of the peninsula to Moscow, but the Russian migration did not stop.
 Several new settlements were established during the 16th century, and the Sami and Pomor people were forced into serfdom.
 In the second half of the 16th century, the peninsula became a subject of dispute between the Tsardom of Russia and the Kingdom of Denmark–Norway, which resulted in the strengthening of the Russian position.
 By the end of the 19th century, the indigenous Sami population had been mostly forced north by the Russians as well as by newly arriving Izhma Komi and Kominized Nenets (so-called Yaran people), who migrated here to escape a reindeer disease epidemic in their home lands in the southeast of the White Sea.
 The original administrative and economic center of the area was Kola, situated at the estuary of the Kola River into the Kola Bay.
 In 1916, Romanov-na-Murmane (now Murmansk) was founded and quickly became the largest city and port on the peninsula.

 Russian settlement

 Russian migration to the peninsula continued into the 16th century, when new settlements such as Kandalaksha and Porya-Guba were established.
 Kola was first mentioned in 1565.
 In the end of the 15th century, the Pomors and the Sami people were forced into serfdom, mostly by the monasteries.
-Monastery votchinas greatly expanded during the 17th century, but were abolished in 1764, when all of the Kola Peninsula peasants became state peasants.
+Monastery votchiny greatly expanded during the 17th century, but were abolished in 1764, when all of the Kola Peninsula peasants became state peasants.